pergolafabio/Hikvision-Addons/hikvision-sdk/DOCS.md

 ## Sending commands

-To open a door or reboot the doorstation, send a text message to the add-on via `stdin`.
+To open a door or reboot the door station, send a text message to the add-on via `stdin`.
 The available commands are:

 | Command   | Description                                               |
 | --------  | ----                                                      |
 | unlock1   | Unlock the *first* door, if connected to the doorbell station output relay
 | unlock2   | Unlock the *second* door, if connected to the doorbell station output relay
-| reboot    | Reboot the doorstation
+| reboot    | Reboot the door station

 ### Example
 In the following code, `a53439b8_hikvision_sdk` is the unique add-on ID, check your local Home Assistant instance to correctly set it up.